telerik/blazor-docs/components/pdfviewer/events.md

 The `OnDownload` event fires when the user clicks on the Download button in the [PDF Viewer toolbar]({%slug pdfviewer-toolbar%}).

 The event handler receives an argument of type [`PdfViewerDownloadEventArgs`](/blazor-ui/api/Telerik.Blazor.Components.PdfViewerDownloadEventArgs).
 The event is cancellable and allows the application to set a name of the downloaded file.
 See the [example below](#example).

+## OnError

+The `OnError` event fires when a file error occurs.
+For example, the user tries to open a corrupt file or a file that is not in the correct format.

+The event handler receives an argument of type [`PdfViewerErrorEventArgs`](/blazor-ui/api/Telerik.Blazor.Components.PdfViewerErrorEventArgs), which exposes a `Message` property.
+See the [example below](#example).

 ## OnOpen